texfaq/texfaq.github.io/FAQ-minxampl.md

 ---
+title:  How to make a ''minimum example''
 section: Documentation and Help
 date: 2014-06-10
 ---

-# How to make a ''minimum example''

 [Our advice on asking questions](FAQ-askquestion.md) suggests that you prepare a ''minimum example'' (also commonly known